Agoric/documentation/main/REPL/timerServices.md

     after `E(waker).wake()` is next called on them.

 ## `E(home.<chain or local>TimerService).getCurrentTimestamp()`
-- Returns: the current block's start time according to the local or chain clock
+- Returns: A monotonically increasing timestamp for each instance of the chain.

 The current block might be executed more than once in case of restart or replay.
 But each time it will start from the same state and receive the same inputs.
 Since this is repeatable computation, the same computation can be run in various l ocations to cross-verify.
 So each time, the `currentTimeStamp` will be the same, even if we're running the computation a minute or a month later.
-It's always the current block's start time, expressed as a Unix epoch time in milliseconds or similar.
+It's expressed as a Unix epoch time in milliseconds or similar.
 ```js
 command[1] E(home.chainTimerService).getCurrentTimestamp()
 history[1] 1608523721